Kirembu/dotfiles/README.md

 $ git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 This command downloads the Vundle plugin manager and chucks it in your VIM bundles directory.
 Now you can manage all your extensions from the .vimrc configuration file.

+To install plugins run vim and type:

+    :PluginInstall

+This will install all plugins using Vundle.